wavesoft/raml-lipsum/README.md

-# raml-lipsum
+# raml-lipsum [Beta]

-Generates random data from RAML type specifications
+Generates random data from RAML 1.0 type specifications

+**NOTE:** This generator operats only on the RAML 1.0 `type` specifications.
+It's not aware of anything else at the moment.

 # Usage